TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

 anyToJson    //this handles any of the above file types based on file extension
 ```

-Use the following file(s) to convert from a generalized JSON format back to a specific format:
+Use the following exports to convert from a generalized JSON format back to a specific format:
 ```
 jsonToGenbank
+jsonToFasta
 ```

+## Format Specification
 The generalized JSON format looks like:
 ```
 var generalizedJsonFormat = {